slawrence100/ece4960-fast-robots/lab2.md

   1. *Receive a float value in Python using `receive_float()` on a characteristic that is defined as `BLEFloatCharactersitic` in the Arduino side*
   2. *Receive a float value in Python using `receive_string()` (and subsequently converting it to a float type in Python) on a characteristic that is defined as a `BLECStringCharactersitic` in the Arduino side*

+It's better to use Approach 1. `receive_float()` is named in a way to suggest it is designed to receive floating point numbers, and `receive_string()` is designed for strings.
+The naming implies there exists an API dictating what these functions do, and how it does it is left to the implementation that is not exposed to us.
+If someone were to optimize the implementations for each type, using the correct one (i.e. using `receive_float()` to receive floats as in Approach 1) would allow one to benefit from such an optimization, while Approach 2 does not receive the same benefits.

+To illustrate this principle, let's consider a possible implementation:

 Approach 1 receives the float by directly interpreting the byte array the Arduino sends as a floating-point value, likely according to IEEE 754.

-Approach 2 receives the "float" by receiving a string and interpreting that as a float by a character-wise conversion, which restricts one to sending numbers with a number of characters less or equal to the longest possible string one can send.
+Approach 2 (naively) receives the "float" by receiving a string and interpreting that as a float by a character-wise conversion, which restricts one to sending numbers with a number of characters less or equal to the longest possible string one can send.

-The main practical difference here is that using `receive_float()` in Approach 1 will allow one to express a far larger range of numbers than using `receive_string()` and converting afterwards given the same amount of data sent over Bluetooth.

-Here's why:
+From this, we can conclude we can express more with the optimized Approach 1:
 - Assuming the Artemis is using a 32-bit single-precision floating point number, [one can express numbers from ±10^-38 to about ±3*10^38 to 7 decimal places](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)
 - Each character of a string takes 8 bits, so we have at most 4 characters to work with.
 Assuming the string represents a human-readable number,
   - The maximum number we can represent is `"9999"`
   - The minimum number we can represent is `"-999"`
   - The smallest increment we can represent is `".001"`

 Based on these assumptions, it's better to use Approach 1.
+One could of course convert each byte character-wise to match the IEEE 754 data and send that as a string, but that would be needlessly complicated.